 Secondary Assistant Principal – Kurtis Trottier

-Kurtis Trottier is currently entering his ninth year at UAS and twelfth year in Dubai.
+Kurtis Trottier is currently entering his tenth year at UAS and thirteenth year in education here in Dubai.

-He comes from Niagara Falls, Ontario, Canada and has previously served as an English teacher in the High School as well as an Athletic Directors at UAS.
-Previous to that, Kurtis spent 3 years teaching English at another international school in Dubai as well as a couple of years teaching English as a second language in Korea.
+He comes from Niagara Falls, Ontario, Canada and has previously served as an English teacher in the High School as well as an Athletic Director at UAS.
+This will be his third year as an assistant principal in the UAS Secondary School.
+Before joining UAS, Kurtis spent three years teaching English at another international school in Dubai as well as a couple of years teaching English as a second language in Korea.

-In his spare time, Kurtis enjoys playing basketball and golf, and he is excited to be joined this year at UAS by his oldest child Mason who will be entering Pre-KG.
+In his spare time, Kurtis enjoys playing basketball and golf, and is joined by his son who is entering KG2 this year.

 Elementary School Assistant Principal – David Jones

-David has been an educator for eleven years, gaining experiences through multiple roles and with students from multiple backgrounds.
+David has been an educator for twelve years, gaining experiences through multiple roles and with students from multiple backgrounds.